Aquanty/rtd-hgs/docs/source/index.rst

    be the same as the number of vertices in the polygon and the first and last vertices must be identical.

-This command clips an existing 2-D grid to those elements/nodes that belong to the input polygon, renumbering nodes and elements in the process.
+| This command clips an existing 2-D grid to those elements/nodes that
+  belong to the input polygon, renumbering nodes and elements in the process.
 A 2-D element is defined to belong to a polygon when all its vertices belong to that polygon.
 Combined with the command Refine 2d grid, this command provides a basis for telescopic mesh refinement.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Read fractran 2d grid
+| **Read fractran 2d grid**

 #. **prefix** Prefix of the FRACTRAN files which contain the node
    coordinates, element incidences and element zone numbers for the 2-D rectangular element mesh.
 This is a string variable.

-Reads the files which contain data defining a 2-D slice composed of 4-node rectangular elements.
+| Reads the files which contain data defining a 2-D slice composed of
+  4-node rectangular elements.
 These files are compatible with output generated by the FRACTRAN program.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 For a 2-D slice made of 4-node rectangular elements, the following instructions can be used to remove elements:

 --------------

-| Remove rectangles with shapefile
+| **Remove rectangles with shapefile**

 #. **arcview_prefix** Prefix of the ArcView shapefile.